wong-justin/simulated-origami/README.md

 	- Should I try to have 2 copies of the .classpath file to toggle between home/school?
 - There may be non-disposed resources because of some unfamiliarity with SWT
 - minor - Should the program icon be a different file type (gif or ico or other)?

-#### Existing Features:
-- Given creases, tell if foldable
-- Adjust given creases to be foldable
-- Save as jpg
-- Undo

-#### Features to add:
-- Other demo types (eg. 1D flat folding, fold and one cut)
-- Save as other file (eg. vector image, custom file type that saves points/angles)
-	- Open file
-- Type in angle to create a line (another option besides just clicking)
-	- This wouldn't be that bad since I already have an angleToPoint method
-- M/V assignment algorithm
-	- users M/V assignment (an edit mode of sorts)
-- Toggle mode to hover over a sector and show its angle, rather than just automatically creating temp line on cursor
-- Instead of unrestricted cursor clicks that produce decimal angles, use a snap-to-integer angle system where everything will be integers
-	- This would not only help be more exact (combating the imprecise use of integer pixel coords of SWT Point), but also would contribute to a better user/learning experience; user would have more control and it would be easier to experiment and produce desired results (e.g. make two sectors of equal size)
-- Maybe use linked list instead of array lists, where each node represents a crease (that has an angle and a point)
-	- This would probably help reduce confusion among all the array lists and make more readable

 #### Shoutouts to:
 - Lindsey Spalding, mentor